 If the purchase will be strictly a rental, duplexes offer the capacity to double your cash flow for less than the cost of two single-family homes.
 You also have the freedom to make half your home.

-Buying a duplex for investment is a popular strategy for breaking into real estate, and they’re in demand in every major city.
+Buying a duplex for investment is a popular investment strategy used for breaking into real estate, and they’re in demand in every major city.

 What Is a Duplex?